 Deposits at the Bank are insured up to the applicable legal limits by the FDIC - administered Deposit Insurance Fund (the "DIF"), which is funded primarily by quarterly assessments on insured banks.
 An insured bank's assessment is calculated by multiplying its assessment rate by its assessment base.
-A bank's assessment base and assessment rate are determined each quarter.
+A bank's assessment rate are determined each quarter.